World Breastfeeding Week 2017

 - when mothers breastfeed on demand,

-- and when the use of bottles, teats, or pacifiers is eliminated.
+- when the use of bottles, teats, or pacifiers is eliminated.

-By adhering to and implementing EBF practices, Curamericas aims to achieve sustainable development in communities by providing a better life for mothers and their children.
-Exclusive Breast-Feeding is one way in which a single practice can make a world of a difference.
+By sticking to EBF practices, Curamericas Global aims to achieve sustainable development in communities by providing a better life for mothers and their children.
+Exclusive Breastfeeding is one way in which a single practice can make a world of a difference.